Simaky/Bathyx/README.md

 - [x] Add Tray application
 - [x] Add README.md
 - [x] Add "components" document to easily copy & paste sections of the readme
+- [ ] Use interfaces to make adding new devices much more easier
 - [ ] Support more devices